posted September 5, 2019

 If you hold a leadership position in EMS, there are some things you can do to increase your chances of succeeding in the role.
 Here are some of our favorite tips from those who have been in the industry and have experience in what it takes to be a great EMS administrator.

 Ideally, candidates for EMS administration roles have experience in leadership and management functions and knowledge of how to apply key concepts to an emergency services scenario.
 Some of the most challenging aspects of transitioning from the field to a leadership role are learning how to supervise people, developing a vision for the organization, and facilitating the team’s ability to work toward that vision.
-Therefore, it’s important to focus on education and developing the key skills associated with EMS leadership, including communication, personnel management, risk management, planning, leadership and finance.
+Therefore, it’s important to focus on education and developing the key skills associated with EMS leadership, including communication, personnel management, resource management, risk management, planning, leadership and finance.

 Earning a bachelor’s degree in EMS administration is a good place to start, but also commit yourself to ongoing education and professional development to ensure you have the right skills and knowledge to meet all of the challenges of the role.